plone/training/chapter01.rst

 What will we do?
 ----------------

-Technologies and tools we use today
+Technologies and tools we use during the training

 * git
 * github